Bixkitts/bb-net-lib/README.md

 Add this to your CMakeLists.txt
 - target_link_libraries(${PROJECT_NAME} PRIVATE bbnetlib)

-Now you can include <bbnetlib.h> in your own project and get to coding If you're feeling fancy:
+Now you can include <bbnetlib.h> in your own project and get to coding.

+If you're feeling fancy:
 - find_package(bbnetlib 0.1 CONFIG REQUIRED)